-Your eligibility to apply for a Canadian temporary work permit depends on various factors, including the location in which you apply for a work permit.
-ALL work permit applicants, however, must:
+Eligibility to apply for a Canadian temporary work permit depends on various factors, including the location in which you apply for a work permit.
+All work permit applicants, however, must:

 - Be in good health and pass a medical exam, if required